ClashBeast/SeWalk-AI-2.0-/README.md

 </div>

-**SeWalk AI** is a free, multi-persona AI assistant that gives you **5 specialized AI experts** in one app — each with its own personality, expertise, and memory.
-Built from scratch in 2 days by a 16-year-old with zero coding experience, zero budget, and pure passion.
+**SeWalk AI** is a free, multi-persona AI assistant that gives you **5 specialized AI experts** in one app — each with its own personality, expertise, and persistent memory.
+Also features a full **Cognitive Hub** with 8 brain-training games, an on-device **Neural digit recognizer**, image analysis, dark/light theme, and a global leaderboard.

+Built from scratch by a 16-year-old with zero coding background, zero budget, and pure passion.

 > *"Not just another chatbot.
 Five distinct minds.
 One platform."*